ServiteChurch/ServiteChurch.github.io/content/headline.md

 #### Normal masses have resumed.
 Please note that times are slightly different to those prior to the pandemic.
 See [here](../pages/masstimes.htm?refresh=y) for times and details.
-This information is current as of 3rd January 2022.
+This information is current as of 19th February 2022.